civican/legisinfo/44-1/bills/C-3/bill_text.md

   **(1)** Subsection 239(2) of the Act is replaced by the following:

-    **(1.2)** An employee earns, at the beginning of each month after completing one month of continuous employment with an employer, one day of medical leave of absence with pay, up to a maximum of 10 days in a calendar year.
+    **(1.2)** An employee earns, after completing **30 days** of continuous employment with an employer, one day of medical leave of absence with pay, up to a maximum of 10 days in a calendar year.

     **(1.3)** Each day of medical leave of absence with pay that an employee takes must be paid at their regular rate of wages for their normal hours of work, and that pay is for all purposes considered to be wages.